bene-belter/bilderchord/README.md

 Saturation - loudness of a note
 Value - determines the octave the note gets played in

 I limited the notes within an octave to the notes within the key of C-major.
-This is just to limit the amount of unpleasant chords to a minimum, but if you are into otherworldly experiences, you can cut that restraint so that all 12 notes of the octave are allowed.
+In line 216 of the Bildakkord.py-script, you can choose which notes you want to select from the scale.
+Every selectable note would be accessed by storing "range(12)" in the variable "keyselected".